Arroz con Pollo

 - 1 cup of frozen peas, thawed

 Season the chicken thighs with a bit of each seasoning, to taste.
-Cook the chicken thighs, skin side down first, for 4 minutes each side.
+Cook the chicken thighs, skin side down first, for 4 minutes on each side.
 Remove from pan and set aside on a plate.

 Click here for a printable version of this recipe – For the Love of Cooking.net